-If your here it's because your interested in racing BMX, I'm going to see if I can write down everything you need to know.
+If you're here it's because you're interested in racing BMX, I'm going to see if I can write down everything you need to know.

 Where is my local BMX track?

 - Of course, you can.
 The youngest a rider can have a membership is 2 years old and then anyone above that can race as long as you can ride a bike.

 What are the Memberships and how do I join?

 - There are 2 different memberships you can get that will let you race BMX.